Volunteers at EarthCorps

 Safety is our priority.
 If there is lightning, high winds, or extreme weather, EarthCorps will cancel the volunteer event.
 We will send a cancellation email to everyone who has signed up for the volunteer event.
-(If you are a group leader, make sure you spread the word to the rest of your team who may not be on our email list.)

 No, please leave your furry friends at home.